Guided-Labs/Chef/Guided_labs/06-Labguide.md

 ## **Prerequisites**
 ---
+Completion of all previous lab guides (up to Lab Guide-05) is required before proceeding with Lab Guide-06.

 ### **Software Required**
 - **Chef Workstation**: To create, test, and manage cookbooks.
 - **Virtualization Software**: Vagrant or Docker for local testing (recommended).